manatlan/reqman/README.md

 - **tests** : is a list of mono key/value pair, to test this response.
 (2 specials: _status_ for the status, _content_ to test content inside ... others are for headers only !)
 - **body** : which can be plain text or dict yaml or json.
 It's the content body which will be send to http access.
 - **save** : save response content in a var in the environment (can be reused in next requests)
+- **params** : is a dict of params, that can override env params for the current request

 _headers_ & _tests_ can be surcharged using _reqman.conf_ (see above) !
 Not _body_ !